Quality can be hard to quantify

 |A traceable path to ROI||ROI? *Shrug*|

-At the end of the day, it’s important that your higher-ups understand that getting people to click on a Twitter link is easy, but unless you’re a known brand with lots of followers and you’re having a deadline-driven sale, chances are that your social marketing has more to do with lead capture and nurturing than closing the deal.
-Social marketing programs usually have an indirect but strategic connection to business goals: proving your value doesn’t have to mean an immediate sale off a click.
+At the end of the day, it’s important that your higher-ups understand that getting people to click on a Twitter link is easy, but unless you’re a known brand with lots of followers and you’re having a deadline-driven sale, chances are that your social marketing has more to do with awareness and nurturing relationships than closing the deal – and that’s as it should be.
+Social marketing programs usually have an indirect but strategic connection to business goals, and proving your value doesn’t have to mean an immediate sale off a click.
 However, you must understand and demonstrate how your social marketing encourages the prospective customer along the purchase funnel, and set up a flow that nurtures the customer relationship in a such a way to assure a sale, loyalty and – if you’re really lucky – advocacy on behalf of your brand.